atlasbot/docs/docs/Variables/Responder/responder.send.md

 Sends a message to a certain channel.

-!!! note
-    This does not currently support forwarding commands to other channels.
+ℹ️ Note: This does not currently support forwarding commands to other channels.
 If you'd like that, feel free to come into our [support server](https://get-atlas.xyz/support) and ask in the suggestions channel.

 ## Example